szilard/datascience-latency/README.md

 4   | Adding numbers                 | 1B       | 1s   | 1B

-Pyramid of analytical tasks: each class is 1-2 orders of magnitude more computational time than the previous one.
+Pyramid of analytical tasks: each class is 1-2 orders of magnitude more computational time than the one below.

 ---------------------------------